DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 Roof was already collapsed, and several holes could be found in walls.
 Through leading car advanced.

-[My friends, as you know foreign gods reside in vast forest.
+[My friends, as you know sidhes reside in vast forest.
 We ought to avoid dangerous encounters until we meet up with Io Resistance.]

 "...Heard it, Ashlan?"